Portland (Vic.)

 Residential development activity is lower than average in Portland according to AreaSearch's national comparison of local real estate markets

-In FY-26, there have been $8.4 million in commercial approvals, reflecting Portland's primarily residential nature.
-New building activity shows 81% standalone homes and 19% medium to high-density housing, preserving the area's low density character by attracting space-seeking buyers.
-With around 338 people per approval, Portland is a low-density area.
-According to AreaSearch's latest quarterly estimate, Portland is projected to add 758 residents by 2041.
-Given current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+Building activity comprises 81.0% standalone homes and 19.0% medium to high-density housing, preserving Portland's low density character while attracting space-seeking buyers with detached housing options.
+The population density is around 338 people per approval.
+According to AreaSearch's latest quarterly estimate, Portland is projected to add 590 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development